TheDolentCity/jotun/src/content/docs/campaigns/first-strike/operation-dust-demon.md

 #### `[SUCCESS]` Evacuation

-All Pilots andJotun evacuated.
+All Pilots and Jotun evacuated.
 "ARC" was unresponsive and sent to the medical bay with a significant head injury.